ilendl2/one-click-hugo/site/content/_index.md

     text: >-
       Worship brings us into community where people can support each other and where we can encourage each other to live in the ways God calls us to live.
-Click to see our schedule of services.
   - title: Ministries
     image: /img/ministries.svg
     link: '#'
     text: >-
       Good Shepherd offers many opportunities for people of all ages and interests to participate in the life of our church.
-Click to find out how you can become involved .
   - title: Baptisms + Weddings + Funerals
     image: /img/special-services.svg
     link: '#'